dotnet/docs-maui/docs/user-interface/controls/map.md

 #### Map clicks

-The `Map` class defines a `MapClicked` event that's fired when the map is tapped.
+The <xref:Microsoft.Maui.Controls.Maps.Map> class defines a `MapClicked` event that's fired when the map is tapped.
 The `MapClickedEventArgs` object that accompanies the event has a single property named `Location`, of type `Location`.
 When the event is fired, the `Location` property is set to the map location that was tapped.
 For information about the `Location` class, see [Location and distance](#location-and-distance).

 The following code example shows an event handler for the `MapClicked` event: